Student and Family Handbook

 Student pictures and identifying names will be included in school publications and may be given to the local media.
 However, any student or parent may request that photos not be published.
 (See Withholding Information) This request does not cover pictures taken at public school events by the news media or the District Communications Office.
 (See Student Photos/Video)

-The Communications Office works directly with school administrators to respect parent requests to keep their children’s photographs from appearing in district publications.
+The Communications Office works directly with school administrators to respect parent and guardian requests to keep their children’s photographs from appearing in district publications.

 Student Photos/Video